acornitum/acornitum.github.io/posts/hackathon-ux-design-philosophy.md

 This weekend, I was chatting with a sponsor at JAMHacks for three hours.
 What was a question on hackathon grants quickly spiraled into a full conversation on hacker interactivity, designing experience, and event organizing.

-But, the thing that surprised me the most out of that conversation: it had never occured to them to design hackathon ux as part of the hackathon experience.
+But, the thing that surprised me the most out of that conversation: it had never occured to many to design hackathon ux as part of the hackathon experience.
 Meanwhile, I think ux is a core part of how I personally design hackathons, notably Apocalypse.

 ### Traditional versus non-traditional hackathon experience design

-Here’s what I mean: in a traditional hackathon (probably what you’re used to), hackers follow rules that have been set up decades before.
+Here’s what I mean: in a traditional hackathon (probably what you’re used to), hackers follow rules that have been set up years before.
 You come up with an idea, create a project, then demo it.
 This is the base structure of almost all hackathons—and, to be fair, non-traditional hackathons follow the same too.
 And yeah, there’s additional “side quests”—go to workshops, activities, talk to others—but those are normal.

 **Because that's all a traditional hackathon is.
 A blank canvas.**